Eligibility

 Eligibility for Domestic Partner

-You can cover your domestic partner through the Health & Welfare Plan.
-Domestic partners are two adults of the opposite sex or the same sex who are engaged in a spouse-like relationship characterized by cohabitation, mutual caring, and dependency.
+You can include your domestic partner in the Health & Welfare Plan.
+Domestic partners refer to two adults, whether of the opposite or same sex, who share a spouse-like relationship marked by cohabitation, mutual care, and dependency.

 An “Affidavit of Domestic Partnership” must be submitted to the Health & Welfare Plan for your partner to receive benefits.

-Under certain circumstances, the Participant may consider taxable income coverage for a domestic partner or children in a domestic partner relationship.
-Participants receiving coverage for their domestic partners will receive an annual income statement indicating the value of this coverage for tax purposes.
-Taxes are withheld through payroll deduction.
-Some states may consider coverage of a same-sex spouse to be taxable income.
+In specific situations, the Participant may need to consider taxable income coverage for a domestic partner or children in a domestic partnership.
+Participants who receive coverage for their domestic partners will receive an annual income statement indicating the value of this coverage for tax purposes.
+Taxes will be withheld through payroll deduction.
+It’s important to note that some states may consider coverage of a same-sex spouse as taxable income.

 Eligibility for Domestic Partners